mtenorio50/green-route-akl/README.md

 ## GreenRoute AKL — Project Master Plan
 ### GreenRoute AKL is an intelligent transport platform for Auckland that blends real-time data, predictive analytics, and carbon insights to help commuters travel smarter and city planners build a greener, more efficient city.

+### The name “GreenRoute AKL” was chosen because this project is all about helping Aucklanders (AKL) find the fastest, smartest, and greenest ways to travel.
+It’s not just a route planner; it’s a step toward a more sustainable Auckland, using real-time data and analytics to optimize commutes for both people and the planet

 1. Main Objectives
 - To create a data-powered, intelligent transportation platform for Auckland, empowering commuters to travel faster, smarter, and greener.
 - To provide city planners with actionable insights to improve public transport and reduce urban congestion and emissions.